Arriving in the United States

 If arriving by air your flight attendant will distribute Customs Declaration Forms (CF-6059) and Arrival Departure Record Forms (I-94).
 These must be completed prior to landing.
 If arriving by land or by sea a Customs and Border Patrol Officer at the port of entry will distribute these forms to be filled out before entry.

 You will present your documentation to the Department of Homeland Security Official and you will be photographed and electronically fingerprinted.
-This process is known as the US-Visit Program, which includes fingerprinting a digital photo.
+This process is known as taking your biometrics and it is administered by the Office of Biometric Identity Management a division of the Department of Homeland Security, which includes fingerprinting and a digital photo.
 We recommend you look at the website to familiarize yourself with the process and the purpose before you leave for the United States.
 After passing immigration inspection you will collect your luggage and you will show your luggage to the Customs official.
 Finally you will exit into the arrivals hall, and now you are on your own in the United States!

 - Change money - You will need some money for telephone calls, transportation, food, etc. There should be a bank in the airport.
 Or, you may want to bring some US dollars with you, in case you arrive late at night.